bodhiproject/bodhi-ui/README.md

 ### Exporting

-1. Use `which mongo` find mongo install directory, in which you will also find a mongodump executable.
+1. Use `which mongo` to find mongo install directory, in which you will also find a mongodump executable.

-2.`mongodump --db bodhiapi --collection <colleciton_name> --out - > <output_path>/<filename>.bson`
-Note that filename is best to be same as collection name for the ease of importing.
+2. `mongodump --db bodhiapi --collection <colleciton_name> --out - > <output_path>/<filename>.bson` Note that filename is best to be same as collection name for the ease of importing.

 ## Coding